Decode data using a Reed-Solomon decoder

 cycles before starting the next frame.

 The decoder can operate on up to 4 messages at a time.
-If the block receives the start of a fifth message before completely decoding the first message, the block drops data samples from the first message.
+If the object receives the start of a fifth message before completely decoding the first message, the object drops data samples from the first message.
 To avoid this issue, increase the number of inactive cycles between input messages.